jeffThompson/DesigningWithData/Assignments/Week01_DrawingData.md

 Soon we'll be thinking about scientific and social data, and learn to use computers for parsing large datasets and making complex visualizations.
 But for our first assignment, we'll start a little more simple: your assignment this week is to collect data about your daily life and find a way of displaying that information visually.

 **DATA**
 Think about what data you can capture: things that describe the mundane, personal, and usual activities that make up your day.
 (We'll do an ideation session together in class to get this process started.)
+Data visualization is all about asking questions and telling stories – think about what kinds of questions you can ask about your daily life and record the result!

 Once you've decided what to record, think about how:

 * Where should you record your data?
 Your phone in a note file?
 Notebook?
 Scrap of paper in your pocket?
 Camera?
 * What kind of information does your data require you capture?
 Do you need special notation?
 * What time range should you record?
 (You'll want a lot of data to show – more is better!)

+Georgia Lupi and Stefani Posavec of the *Dear Data* project have [some additional suggestions](http://fivethirtyeight.com/features/dear-data-and-fivethirtyeight-want-you-to-visualize-your-podcast-habits/):

+* Record your data in realtime (more accurate and less likely to be forgotten).
+* Collect everything!
+Little details may be important later.
+* Be honest!
+No cheating or fudging the data.

 It may be helpful to record a few different things to be sure you get enough, or to combine into a more interesting story.

 **VISUALIZATION**
 With your data recorded (or even while it's being captured), consider how you'll display it.
 Your visualization doesn't need to be useful or even easy to read, but consider:

+* Look for patterns, categories, and anomalies – find ways to highlight or show them.
+* A simple first step may be just counting things!
 * What design elements (shape, size, color, composition, etc) and materials you can use?
 * How do they communicate something about your data?
 * How can you label and otherwise explain your visualization, without over-explaining?